abliu/pitraft/README.md

 6. When you are playing on the client machine, you will be playing through a command line shell.
 You can enter
    ```propose [resource] [amount]```: propose a trade of [amount] of [resource]; returns tradeID and stats on trade proposed;

    ```cancel [tradeID]```: cancel a trade with ID [tradeID];

    ```getState```: get (my own) state;

    ```view```: view all live trades

-## Caveats

-One issue with running a 2-node distributed consensus protocol is that we need both servers operational to make a quorum and to perform an actions on the server.
-So if we kill one of the servers at this point, we will will not be able to update the system (since we can't replicate to a majority).
-You will need to add additional nodes to allow failures to not affect the system.
-For example, with 3 nodes you can have 1 node fail.
-With 5 nodes you can have 2 nodes fail.